-BROADWAY BABIES ROUTINE: As mentioned in the script the number of "chorines" can be anywhere from two on up.
-Dancers performing the "Charleston" or "Ragtime" is always a good bet because it recalls the famed period of gangsterism, but anything that works will suffice.
-Remember - to work it must be LOUD, FAST, FUNNY.
-Excellent chance with the BABIES to work in a production number.
+BROADWAY BABIES ROUTINE: As mentioned in the script, the number of "chorus girls" can be anywhere from two on up.
+Remember - to work, it must be loud, fast, and funny.

 EXTRA CHARACTERS: This depends entirely on the space available and the director's wishes in the matter.
 For example, in the Paradise Club sequence there could be additional customers.
 Ditto for the courtroom, the prison yard, etc.